What is JSONL? An Introduction to JSON Lines Format

 Definition and Structure

 JSONL is a simple yet effective format where each line in a file represents a valid JSON object.
 Unlike traditional JSON files, which contain a single JSON object or array, JSONL files consist of multiple JSON objects, each on its own line.
+To understand the differences, check out our JSONL vs JSON comparison.

 {"name": "John Doe", "age": 30, "city": "New York"} {"name": "Jane Smith", "age": 25, "city": "San Francisco"} {"name": "Bob Johnson", "age": 35, "city": "Chicago"}